develephant/dynamodb-coronasdk/docs-src/docs/api.md

 db:request("GetItem", payload)
 ```

-# Data Methods
+# Attribute Type Methods

-DynamoDB values require a data type, denoted with a string code.
+DynamoDB attribute values require an attribute type.
 While you can manually create each value entry, these methods offer another approach, as well as, make sure the encoding is properly handled.

+For more details on attributes data see __[DynamoDB AttributeValue](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html)__.

 ## S

-Returns a formatted string value as a table.
+Returns a formatted string value as an attribute value.

 ```lua
 local str = db:S("A string value")